Alignak-monitoring/alignak-doc/source/20_annexes/external_commands_list.rst

     ``ACKNOWLEDGE_SVC_PROBLEM;<host_name>;<service_description>;<sticky>;<notify>;<persistent>;<author>;<comment>``

         Allows you to acknowledge the current problem for the specified service.
-By acknowledging the current problem, future notifications (for the same servicestate) are disabled.
+By acknowledging the current problem, future notifications (for the same service state) are disabled.

         If the "sticky" option is set to two (2), the acknowledgement will remain until the service recovers (returns to an OK state).
 Otherwise the acknowledgement will automatically be removed when the service changes state.